ndkv/capsule-coin/README.md

 where

 - `--rpc` enables the Remote Procedure Call interface that Truffle requires
 - `-- unlock` specifies the account which will be used to publish the contract.
 Replace `<your_ethereum_account` with the account you created earlier.
+You will be prompted for your password.

 `truffle-example.js` contains the required configuration: rename it to `truffle.js` and execute

     truffle migrate rinkeby

 Truffle will compile your contract and publish it!
+Furthermore, it will store your contract's address in `build/contracts/` so you don't need to remember it.
+So.
+Much.
+Awesome.

 ### Interacting with your contracts